 Two recent CEI events proved immensely popular.
 The first one on the Future of Education drew an audience of over 350 people, and featured guest speaker remarks by Michael Hawes, CEO of Fulbright Canada.
 Panelists hailed from Harvard, Tsinghua, and Colleges and Institutes Canada.
-The second on blockchain technology included 130 participants as moderator Catherine Clark guided a discussion with industry professionals from Canada, the United States, and Hong Kong, surrounding the future application and uses of blockchain technology across multiple sectors.
+The second on blockchain technology included 130 participants as moderator Catherine Clark guided a discussion with industry professionals from Canada, the United States, and Hong Kong, surrounding the future application and uses of Enterprise Blockchain technology across multiple sectors.
 Special guest speakers included Geoff Costeloe, Lawyer & Cryptocurrency Expert, and Rich Napoli, CEO of Object Frontier.
 Panelists included Ciara Sun, Vice President of Global Business/Markets, Huobi Group, Bin Zhu, Founder of Stratos Network, Guillaume Déziel, Digital Marketer CBC, TVA, Bell Mobility, and Kaiwen Zhang, Assistant Professor, Department of Software, and IT Engineering at ÉTS Montréal.

 CEI is also supporting the One-Million-Dollar Entrepreneurship Competition 2021 hosted by the Hong Kong University of Science and Technology (HKUST).
 The CEI initiatives are getting traction and a very positive response.
 “One thing we have noticed in Canada is that often Chinese companies have trouble expanding beyond the Chinese diaspora here, so we are hoping to change that through providing a combination of business research, market intelligence and assistance on branding and marketing and networking in Canada,” says Zeng.